 Human papilloma virus infection is the main cause of cervical cancer.
 In Indian women, it is the leading cancer and in women worldwide, it is the second most common cancer.
-Prevention by vaccination is emerging as the most effective option with the availability of two vaccines, though there are several methods of prevention of cervical cancer.
-Any cancer doctor in Kolkata suggests this.
+Prevention by vaccination is emerging as the most effective option with the availability of two vaccines, though there are several methods of prevention of cervical cancer, a cancer doctor suggests this.

 A brief introduction